Open MenuHide Menu

 Start typing a location to get suggestions, then press the down arrow to select one.*Please select location from the dropdown

-University Hospitals is the second largest employer in Northeast Ohio with more than 30,000 employees.
+University Hospitals is the second largest employer in Northeast Ohio, employing more than 32,000 caregivers.

-We serve the needs of patients through an integrated network of 23 hospitals (including 5 joint ventures), more than 50 health centers and outpatient facilities and 200 physician offices in 16 counties throughout Northern Ohio.
+We serve the needs of patients through an integrated network of 21 hospitals (including five joint ventures), more than 50 health centers and outpatient facilities, and over 200 physician offices in 16 counties throughout northern Ohio.
 UH features a physician network of 1,780 employed physicians and 3,500 affiliated members of our medical staff.
 More than 1,100 residents and fellows train each year at UH in more than 100 residency and fellowship programs.

 Our Core Values